Lab 9: Animation & Scrollytelling

 In this lab, we will learn:

-- What different methods do we have to transition and animate elements and when to use each?
+- What different methods do we have to animate elements and when to use each?

 - What considerations should we take into account for using animations effectively?